-The ISC is featuring content by experts on Rearticulating Human Development.
-This is a joint project with the UNDP.
-ISC members and your networks are encouraged to participate.
+The ISC is featuring contributions from the global science community on Rethinking Human Development.
+This is a joint project with the United Nations Development Programme (UNDP).

-While development efforts showcase success stories, such as the decrease in the number of people living in extreme poverty, the current paradigm is unable to fully explain successes and failures of development interventions.
-As we increasingly live beyond our planetary boundaries, inequality and mental health issues have been rising, and happiness and wellbeing remain elusive for many around the world.
+While development efforts showcase success stories, such as the decrease in the number of people living in extreme poverty, the current paradigm is unable to fully explain the successes and failures of development interventions.
+As we increasingly live beyond our planetary boundaries, inequality and mental health issues have been rising, and happiness and well-being remain elusive for many around the world.

-Furthermore, given the number of crises — from climate change to COVID19 — alongside the ambitious nature of the Sustainable Development Goals (SDGs), there is an urgent need to investigate the effectiveness of the 20th century human development paradigm for the 21st century.
-While the current human development approach shifted the development focus from Gross Domestic Product (GDP) to a somewhat broader perspective some 30 years ago, we have not made major progress since to truly advance human development in a holistic manner.
+Furthermore, given the number of crises — from climate change to COVID-19 — alongside the ambitious nature of the Sustainable Development Goals (SDGs), there is an urgent need to investigate the effectiveness of the 20th century human development paradigm for the 21st century.
+While the current human development approach shifted the development focus from gross domestic product (GDP) to a somewhat broader perspective some 30 years ago, we have not made major progress since to truly advance human development in a holistic manner.

-Calls for a more holistic human development paradigm are supported by the Beyond GDP movement as well as other wellbeing initiatives around the world, and the need has also been recognized by the United Nations’ General Assembly (resolution 65/309: Happiness: towards a holistic approach to development, 2011).
-Global mindsets are very similar to paradigms in that they are the source of manifesting systems.
+Calls for a more holistic human development paradigm are supported by the ‘Beyond GDP’ movement as well as other well-being initiatives around the world, and have also been recognized by the United Nations’ General Assembly.
+These global mindsets are very similar to paradigms in that they are the source of manifesting systems.
 As Achim Steiner, UNDP’s Administrator, stated:

 Inspiration from Bhutan

-“Our generation is called upon to rethink, to redefine the true purpose of growth and, in doing so, to find a growth that is truly sustainable.
-We must never forget that, for lasting peace and happiness in this world, the journey forward has to be one that we must all make together… It all starts with leadership of the self”.His Majesty the 5th King of Bhutan, 2011
+‘Our generation is called upon to rethink, to redefine the true purpose of growth and, in doing so, to find a growth that is truly sustainable.
+We must never forget that, for lasting peace and happiness in this world, the journey forward has to be one that we must all make together… It all starts with leadership of the self.’His Majesty the 5th King of Bhutan, 2011

 The strong focus of development assistance on external factors and measurable progress has left aside an understanding of internal factors and potential hidden root causes.
 Internal factors such as mindsets can play a transformative role in people’s, nations’ and humanity’s development journey.

 Mindsets are the invisible leverage point to be included in a new 21st century human development paradigm.
-Mindsets are made up of our deep beliefs, attitudes and values; they frame our thinking, and therefore determine our behavior, life experiences and journey.
+Mindsets are made up of our deep beliefs, attitudes and values; they frame our thinking, and therefore determine our behaviour, life experiences and journey.
 They influence how people lead their lives, how they vote, what personal, educational and professional opportunities they pursue, and what they make out of crises, challenges and opportunities.
 Even national policies and global development goals spring off national and global mindsets.

-For example, during the COVID19 crisis, we can perceive staying at home as being forced into lock-down or consider it as voluntarily protecting our vulnerable elderly.
+For example, during the COVID-19 crisis, we can either perceive staying at home as being forced into lockdown or consider it as voluntarily protecting our vulnerable elderly.
 Mindsets are not, of course, a panacea and external factors should not be negated altogether.
 However, by acknowledging the role of inner dimensions, foremost mindsets, we emphasize the agency that people have in realizing their true human potential.
 History is full of change makers and social leaders who have overcome and changed their external circumstances and structures, and therefore written history.

-In systems thinking and leadership, shifting mindsets is considered the highest leverage point to change a system, even higher than policies and goals.
-Shifting the global mindset towards a wellbeing economy can be inspired by examples from Bhutan, Costa Rica and New Zealand, amongst others.
-This indeed also reflects the call by UN Deputy Secretary-General for a “New paradigm shift to replace the traditional sustainable development approach to realize the 2030 Agenda”.
+In systems thinking and leadership, shifting mindsets is considered the highest leverage point to change a system – even higher than policies and goals.
+Shifting the global mindset towards a well-being economy can be inspired by examples from Bhutan, Costa Rica and New Zealand, amongst others.
+This indeed also reflects the call by UN Deputy Secretary-General for a ‘New paradigm shift to replace the traditional sustainable development approach to realize the 2030 Agenda’.

-While we are largely unaware of mindsets due to their intangible nature, mindsets can be changed.
+While we are largely unaware of mindsets due to their intangible nature, they can be changed.
 Pressing issues such as greed, violence and discrimination also start in our mind, and in the minds and hearts are the keys to transformational development.

-Six mindset shifting suggestions:
+Six mindset-shifting suggestions: